mrowdy/slemgrim.github.io/_drafts/the-rest-include-dilemma.md

 ### Caching

 A big part of caching is invalidation.
-Now that our response consists of more than an article caching gets complicated.
+Now that our response consists of more than an article, caching gets complicated.
 Every time a comment or an author resource gets changed we need to invalidate the cache of every response which contains that specific resource.
-For this small example that may seems reasonable but in a real world API this renders full-page caching almost impossible.
+For this small example that may seem reasonable but in a real world API this renders full-page caching almost impossible.
 Caching is not only good for speed, but also frees our servers from unnecessary load.